 Gender plays an important role at the intra-household level in regard to decision-making and distributing benefits.
 Conservation agriculture interventions have implications for labour requirements, labour allocation, and investment decisions, all of which impact the roles of men and women (Farnworth et al. 2016) (Section 5.1.3).
-For example, in the Global South, CA generally reduces labour and production costs and generally leads to increased returns to family labour (Aryal et al. 2015) although a gender shift of the labour burden to women have also been described (Giller et al. 2009).
+For example, in the Global South, CA generally reduces labour and production costs and generally leads to increased returns to family

-5.6.4.4 Sustainable intensification
+1.6.4.4 Sustainable intensification